pragmagrid/lifemapper-compute/README.rst

    # rocks enable roll lifemapper-compute
    # (cd /export/rocks/install; rocks create distro)
    # yum clean all
-   # rocks run roll lifemapper-compute > add-roll.sh
+   # rocks run roll lifemapper-compute > add-compute.sh
-   # bash add-roll.sh  > add-roll.out 2>&1
+   # bash add-compute.sh  > add-compute.out 2>&1

 #.
 After the  last command  is finished, examine the add-roll.out file for errors
    Set the attributes to point to LmWebserver and LmDbServer, either FQDN or IP can be used: ::